 1. SHOULDER DISLOCATIONS

 Don’t be scared!
 You won’t dislocate your shoulders.
 It is just the name of this powerful exercise!
 It will put your shoulders in the right place, stretch your tight chest muscles, and strengthen your upper back.
-All of this is necessary for proper posture.
-It is a perfectly safe exercise that will help with rib flare.

 I followed my doctor’s advice and made this exercise a part of my daily routine.
 It would be best if you do this too.
 In just a week, you can significantly improve your overall posture.
-Please don’t rush if you’ve never done this exercise before.

 All you need is a simple stretch band.
 I recommend that over a PVC pipe.
 The resistance band will drastically improve the quality of this exercise.
-It will adapt to your flexibility standards when you reach the band overhead.

 This customization will strengthen and contract the muscles in the back required for an optimal posture.